Ever wondered what the Queen spent her free time doing?

 During WW2, the pigeons of the estate were enlisted as carrier pigeons and ended up returning to the estate once the fighting had stopped.
-Queen Elizabeth remains the patron of several pigeon racing charities to this day.
+Queen Elizabeth remained the patron of several pigeon racing charities until her death in 2022.

 Perhaps this is a hobby of Queen Elizabeth's that will come as less of a surprise to most people.

 Stamp collecting is one of the world's most popular hobbies and is done in all cultures all over the world.
-Queen Elizabeth, herself appears on several stamps, so it makes sense she has a collection!
+Queen Elizabeth, herself appeared on several stamps, so it makes sense she had a collection!

-Queen Elizabeth's stamp collection is said to worth upwards of 2 million pounds, according to Royal expert Phil Dampier.
-Her Majesty owns some of the most valuable stamps in the world and has built on what was already a stellar collection that spans across several generations in the Royal Family.
+Queen Elizabeth's stamp collection was said to be worth upwards of 2 million pounds, according to Royal expert Phil Dampier.
+Her Majesty owns some of the most valuable stamps in the world and has built on what was already a stellar collection that spans several generations in the Royal Family.

 The Royals have always had an affinity for horses, and there have been several iconic shots of Royals on horseback served up over the years.

-Queen Elizabeth is no different, she has been horse riding since a young age and reportedly uses the activity as a way of reducing stress and getting exercise.
+Queen Elizabeth was no different, she started horse riding at a young age and reportedly used the activity as a way of reducing stress and getting exercise.